 Hello and welcome to my webpage!
-I'm a postdoc researching various topics in theoretical astrophysics at Caltech, where I start as faculty in the Department of Astronomy in September 2017.
+I'm a professor researching theoretical astrophysics at the California Institute of Technology.
 Most of my research focuses on the physics of vibrating fluid spheres.
 Although this sounds esoteric, the applications within astronomy are nearly limitless!
 As a graduate student, I studied tidal interactions in merging white dwarf systems, heartbeat stars (oscillating stars in eccentric binary systems), and compact triple star systems.
 More recently, I have studied magnetic fields inside of red giants, the deep interior of Saturn as revealed by its rings, and the long term evolution evolution of Saturn's moons.
 I am currently working on projects involving everything from planets to supergiant stars to neutron stars.
 Read more about my research below!

 Some of my recent research topics are listed below.
 Click on the images to read more on my research page!

 Stars more than ten times the mass of the Sun explode as supernovae when they end their lives.
 My research suggests that some of these stars may undergo violent outbursts in the last several years of their lives, giving us a warning sign that they are about to explode.
 If we can identify these warning signs, we will be able to observe supernovae in much greater detail.

 Heartbeat are eccentric short-period binary stars.
 The characteristic "heartbeat'' signal (resembling an EKG diagram) in their light curves is produced by a combination of tidal distortion, reflection, and Doppler boosting near orbital periastron.
 Hearbeat stars are a great chance to directly observe tidal effects in action!